Brucephalus/Textbooks/It.md

 #### 7.2.3 Cold War Anti-Communism as a Vehicle for Such Continuity

 The ideological urgency of anti-communism allowed far-right figures to rebrand themselves as defenders of the West.
-In the U.S., Operation Paperclip and similar programs brought former Nazi scientists and intelligence officers into government service.
+In the U.S., Operation Paperclip and similar programs brought former NSDAP scientists and intelligence officers into government service.
 In West Germany, the Gehlen Organization—staffed largely by ex-Wehrmacht and SS officers—formed the backbone of the postwar intelligence agency, the BND.

 Anti-communism provided political cover for such-aligned rhetoric and policy, particularly when linked with national security, anti-Soviet propaganda, or critiques of liberalism as weak or decadent.